 Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment.
 You should always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 The contents of this website are for informational purposes only.

 Are you one of the 22 million Americans living with sleep apnea?
 80% of people with this nighttime breathing disorder go undiagnosed.
-If you’ve been told that you snore at night or wake up after a full night’s rest feeling like you haven’t slept at all, this could be why.
+If you’ve been told that you snore at night or wake up after a full night’s rest feeling like you haven’t slept at all, this could be a part of the problem.

 The standard treatment for this condition is a continuous positive airway pressure (CPAP) machine, but sometimes lifestyle changes can help too.
 Your sleeping position affects your airway, so having a pillow that improves breathing is essential.